SpartnerNL/Laravel-Excel/docs/export/extending.md

 No need to use convenience methods like "query" or "view", if you need full control over the export.

 The events will be activated by adding the `WithEvents` concern.
 Inside the `registerEvents` method, you will have to return an array of events.
-The key is the event FQN and the value is a callable event listener.
+The key is the FQN of the event and the value is a callable event listener.
 This can either be a closure, array-callable  or invokable class.

 ```php